pinot-contrib/pinot-docs/basics/data-import/segment-upload.md

 ## Use the Pinot Admin script to upload segments

-To upload segment files to your Pinot server, use:
+Upload segment files to your Pinot server from controller using the Pinot Admin script as follows:

 ```bash
 pinot-admin.sh UploadSegment -controllerHost localhost -controllerPort 9000 -segmentDir /path/to/local/dir -tableName myTable